-In the New York state census of 1835, there is a Benjamin in Benton.
-(We got lucky here.
-The vast majority of the 1835 state census results were lost.)
+In the New York state census of 1835, Benjamin was in Benton.

 The family had 3 males (Benjamin, Walter, and Andris?).
 There were 4 females.
 (Mariah, Mary Ann, Catherine, and Francis?)

 This census did not record the age of the male head of household.
 The family had 1 married female who was under the age of 45.
 (Mariah.)
 1 female had been born within the last year.
 (Francis?).